chKenza/KNN-MapReduce/README.md

-# KNN Implementartion using MapReduce in Spark
+# KNN Implementation using MapReduce in Spark